Homological mirror symmetry for the quartic surface: Symplectic terminology

 \end{lemma}

 \proof What we need to show is that the graded monodromy around a large circle $\gamma_\infty$ is $[4-2 m_X]$.
 For simplicity, change variables to $\zeta = z^{-1}$, so that $\gamma_\infty$ becomes a small circle going clockwise around $\zeta = 0$.
 Recall that $\eta_{M_z}$ is obtained by dividing $\eta_M$, which has a zero or pole of order $-m_X$ along $X_\infty$, by $dz = d\zeta/\zeta^2$, which has order $-2$.
-Hence, after introducing the compactified graph $\bar{\Gamma}$ as in \eqref{eq:bar-gamma}, one has a locally trivial symplectic fibration near $\zeta = 0$, with a family of complex volume forms on the fibres that grows like $\zeta^{2-m_X}$.
+Hence, after extending the graph of our Lefschetz pencil over infinity, one has a locally trivial symplectic fibration near $\zeta = 0$, with a family of complex volume forms on the fibres that grows like $\zeta^{2-m_X}$.
 Now we are in the same situation as in \eqref{eq:shift-monodromy}.